theupdateframework/pep-maximum-security-model/README.rst

 The maximum security model and end-to-end signing have been intentionally excluded from PEP 458.
 Both improve PyPI's ability to survive a repository compromise and allow developers to sign their distributions.
-However [LV: from here to where I inserted a comment], confusion!
+However [LV: from here to where I inserted a comment, confusion!
 See comment at end of paragr.] they have been postponed for review as a potential future extension to PEP 458.
 This PEP is available for review to those developers interested in the end-to-end signing option.
 [LV: I don't know what this is trying to say.
 Postponed, but here it is?
-Which PEP is "this PEP"?
+Which PEP is "this PEP" 458 or the one I'm reading?
 We can chat about this...
 Maybe you want to rephrase this?
 Something like: X & Y are being reviewed as an extension to PEP 458 because (why?).
 Here, the proposed extension PEP is made available to those developers interested in the end-to-end signing option.]
 The maximum security model and end-to-end signing